kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 {% include figure.html caption="Layout Subviews" asset="/assets/adaptive-instagram/layout-overview.jpg" %}

 When the interface layout changes to landscape our constraints must slide the `AuthorView` to the right, and move the `LikesView` rightwards and upwards.
-The `PictureView` will loose its full width constraint meanwhile the `HeaderView` maintains its layout in both orientations.
+The `PictureView` will remove its full width constraint meanwhile the `HeaderView` maintains its layout in both orientations.
 This process must be reversed as the phone rotates back to portrait orientation.

 > Note: As of iOS8 all rotation-related methods are deprecated.
 Instead rotations are treated as a change in the size of the view controller’s view.
 So when we talk about rotations and orientatons we're really talking about changes in [size class traits][size-class-traits] which are part of the new `UITraitCollection` class.